-Donee Alexander is the Program Manager, Environment & Health for the Global Alliance for Clean Cookstoves.
+Donee Alexander is the Director of Technology, Fuels, and Environment for the Global Alliance for Clean Cookstoves.
 She works on issues related to co-benefits of adopting clean cooking.
 Prior to joining the Alliance, she worked as a postdoctoral scholar at the University of Chicago where she managed a randomized controlled intervention trial evaluating household air pollution and pregnancy outcomes in Ibadan, Nigeria.
 She has eight years of experience evaluating the health effects of household air pollution in low-income countries.
 She holds a PhD from the University of Washington in environmental engineering and has lived and worked in both Latin America and West Africa.